Skip to content

 “After I did my stress test, the technician told me I had the heart of a 30-year old,” says Kim.

-But even if your body looks and feels like it is in sound health, that may not necessarily be the case, as the couple’s calcium scores revealed.
+But even if your body looks and feels like it’s in sound health, it may not necessarily be, as the couple’s calcium scores revealed.
 Within three months of their screenings, Kim underwent a successful open heart surgery, while Jeannie had had two stents placed in her coronary arteries.

 How a Calcium Screening Works

-A calcium score screening, also known as a coronary calcium scan, is a non-invasive procedure that uses a specialized x-ray test known as a HeartSaver CT scan to measure the level of calcium within your heart’s arteries.
+A calcium score screening, aka a coronary calcium scan, is a non-invasive procedure that uses a specialized x-ray test.
+This test is known as a HeartSaver CT scan, and it measures the level of calcium within your heart’s arteries.

 In Kim’s case, while his stress test suggested a heart capable of handling strenuous physical activity, an abnormally high calcium score revealed that his arteries contained significant calcium buildup.